-OJJDP is committed to promoting reform through the adoption of evidence-based practices (see OJJDP's Model Program Guide) and a developmentally appropriate approach to juvenile justice (see the National Research Council's Reforming Juvenile Justice: A Developmental Approach).
+OJJDP is committed to promoting reform through the adoption of evidence-based practices (see OJJDP's Model Programs Guide) and a developmentally appropriate approach to juvenile justice (see the National Research Council's Reforming Juvenile Justice: A Developmental Approach).
 In addition, OJJDP is aware of the growing body of research on effective community-based approaches to juvenile crime and the limited effect that secure placement has on reducing juvenile offending and recidivism.
-OJJDP has incorporated this research into the development of a Smart on Juvenile Justice Strategy that focuses on implementing juvenile justice reforms to enhance public safety, hold youth appropriately accountable, reduce reoffending, maximize cost savings, and support strategic reinvestment of the savings while supporting systemic statewide system change.
-As part of this strategy, OJJDP will also focus on reducing pre-adjudicatory detention and out-of-home placements as a way to reduce overall costs while improving outcomes for youth.
-Furthermore, OJJDP is committed to reducing children's exposure to violence and the traumatic effects of violence by promoting recovery and the well-being of children, youth, and families who have been exposed to violence.
-(See the Report of the Attorney General's National Task Force on Children Exposed to Violence.)
+OJJDP is incorporating this research in the development of a Smart on Juvenile Justice Strategy on reforms to enhance public safety, hold youth appropriately accountable, reduce reoffending, maximize cost savings, and support strategic reinvestment of some of the savings.
+OJJDP will also focus on reducing preadjudicatory detention and out-of-home placements to reduce overall costs while improving outcomes for youth.
+Furthermore, OJJDP is committed to reducing children's exposure to violence and the traumatic effects of violence by promoting recovery and the well-being of children, youth, and families who have been exposed to violence (view Attorney General's National Task Force on Children Exposed to Violence's report at www.justice.gov/defendingchildhood/cev-rpt-full.pdf).